landtechnologies/marketing-test/README.md

 ## Considerations

-- We use a mixture of PHP & JS in the marketing team.
-We are looking to prove with this technical test that you can come in & hit the ground running with our PHP based marketing site.
+- We use a mixture of PHP, JS, HTML & CSS in the marketing team.
+However - with this test we are looking to prove with this technical test that you can come in & hit the ground running with our PHP based marketing site.
 - Don't worry about styling.
 However, we are interested in seeing the data rendered in a meaningful way.
 - Don't forget include any relevant documentation about how to run the app locally.
 - Please spend no longer than 2hrs working on this technical task.
 If you find yourself running out of time - feel free to capture your 'next steps' in a README with your submission.